 Well-living is about enhancing the capacity of individuals to care for and to promote the wellbeing of their communities and their environment in the most collaborative way possible.

 Well-living cannot be universally defined or determined.
 Rather it needs to be defined contextually according to cultural systems that give meaning and purpose to life and create social bondages, given that they are subject to open deliberations within public spheres.

 Therefore, the complexities of every given context will be taken into account when operationalizing well-living as an abstract notion into a praxis.
-Moreover, it is not the level of access to the means of production and subsistence that determine well-living but more how democratically the access and control is determined.
+Moreover, it is not the level of access to the means of production and subsistence that determines well-living but more how democratically the access and control are determined.